A close up of a smartphone on a car dashboard with a map shows you smartphone apps that help keep drivers on track

 If you were thinking of setting your teen driver up with an app like this, you should know that many of them can also sound an alert when a driver travels above the speed limit, turns the app off while the car is moving, or arrives at their destination.
 Plus, they can allow you to set emergency contacts that can be dialed, like Mom, Dad, and 9-1-1.

-To keep your (or your teen’s) eyes on the road — and hands on the wheel — try taking an app like DriveSafe Mode or LifeSaver for a spin.
+To keep your (or your teen’s) eyes on the road — and hands on the wheel — try taking an app like LifeSaver for a spin.

 Smart parking apps